cubert-hyperspectral/cuvis.ai/README.md

 # cuvis.ai

+*The project is still maturing.
+We will make occasional breaking changes and add missing features on our way to v1.*

 cuvis.ai is a software toolkit designed to facilitate the development of artificial intelligence (AI) and machine learning applications for hyperspectral measurements.